simpleiot/simpleiot/docs/architecture.md

 The same Simple IoT application can run in both the cloud and device instances.
 The node tree in a device would then become a subset of the nodes in the cloud instance.
+Changes can be made to nodes in either the cloud or device and data is sycnronized in both directions.

 ![cloud device node tree](cloud-device-node-tree.png)

 A few notes this structure of data:

-- For authentication, a user has access to its parent nodes and its descendants.
+- A user has access to its child nodes, parent nodes, and parent node descendants (parents, children, siblings, nieces/nephews).
-- Likewise, a rule node has access to points from its parent node and descendants.
+- Likewise, a rule node processes points from nodes using the same relationships described above.
 - A user can be added to any node.
 This allows permissions to be granted at any level in the system.
 - A user can be added to multiple nodes.